 Insect friendly plants

 Garden centres will often advertise which species are good for bees, butterflies and other native insects.
-If you have a little window box, fill it with insect friendly plants.
+Providing food for pollinators will attract birds and other predators and create a thriving ecosystem in your backyard.
+If you live in a flat, fill a window box with insect friendly plants to attract bees and butterflies.

 Native vs non-native plants

 Non-native plants that are closely related to our native species can provide a wealth of benefits to local wildlife.
+Planting native species, however, will avoid problems with non-natives becoming invasive and will improve that chances that your garden will thrive in the local climate.
 If you decide to plant native species, make sure they are of genuine native stock and sourced legally.

 Create wildlife corridors

-Areas of concrete represent a barrier to wildlife movement.
-By planting along paths or driveways, you can create a wildlife corridor for small mammals.
+Areas of concrete and short grass represent a barrier to wildlife movement.
+Plant borders and pathways to create a wildlife corridor for small mammals like hedgehogs.

 Install feeders and nest boxes

 Encourage birds into your garden with feeders and boxes to nest in.
+Also consider planting fruit bearing trees to attract birds and squirrels.
 Install a bug hotel where native insects can lay their eggs.
-If you’re in an area with hedgehogs, why not install a hedgehog hut.
+If you’re in an area with hedgehogs, you could also install a hedgehog hut.

 Build a pond